Train to Teach: Self-Compassion for Children and Caregivers Program

 After completing the two prerequisite courses (MSC and CP), you can register and apply for SCCC Teacher Training.
 Your application will be reviewed and upon approval, you will be accepted into the program.
 Scroll down to see upcoming live-online SCCC TT dates.

-For the asynchronous online training, teachers-in-training will need to allocate 1.5 – 3 hours (average of 2 hours) per week for 17 weeks.
-Asynchronous study can be completed in a shorter number of weeks if an individual chooses to allocate more hours of training time per week.
-Completion of asynchronous study and attendance at the 4 live-online sessions is required to successfully complete the program and move to the next step, although accommodations may be made in exceptional situations.
+For the asynchronous online training, teachers-in-training will need to allocate 2 – 3 hours per week for 8 weeks.
+Completion of asynchronous study and attendance at the 6 live-online sessions is required to successfully complete the program and move to the next step, although accommodations may be made in exceptional situations.

 Participants in the SCCC teacher training course will receive: